keshav-vikas/DevSearchApp/README.md

 # DevSearchApp
 It is a web application where developer can create profile and collaborate with other developer.
 # Features
+* Browse and search for other developers
+* Browse and search for projects
+* Sign up and log in into account
+* Edit / Delete account information
+* Create / Edit / Delete your projects
 *  Share Projects
-* Message other developers
+* Comment other's projects
 * Rate others work
-* Search other developers
+* Send messages to developers / Read your inbox messages
+* Reset password to your account via email

 :key: Take a look --> https://devsearchk.herokuapp.com/